vistagelegal/.github/profile/README.md

 This organization hosts:
 - Claude skills for legal workflows (diligence, research, process automation)
-- Documentation and templates for legal operations
+- Engineering documentation and templates for legal operations
 - Scripts and tools supporting legal team functions
-- Internal documentation and best practices
+- Any tool that supports Vistage's internal legal operations

+Access is restricted to Vistage's legal team.

-**This is a private, internal repository.** Access is restricted to Vistage Legal team members.
+**This is a private, internal repository.**

 ---